ZanzyTHEbar/ESP32GreenHouseTowerDIY-Docs/vitepress/docs/src/pages/firmware_guide/rest_api.md

-# REST API {.text-[#ab5ac7]}
+# REST API {.text-[var(--font-accent)]}

 ## What is it?

-A REST API is a way to communicate with the ESP devices using HTTP requests.
-This is useful if you want to control the device from a computer or a mobile device.
+A REST API is a way to communicate with the ESP device using HTTP requests.
+This is useful if you want to control the device from a computer or a mobile device, as well as to log data from the device.

-We developed a REST API for this project so that we can control the devices more easily from our new app.
+We developed a REST API for this project so that we can control the devices more easily.

 ## How to use it